Tax identifiers

 After a POST /tax-identifiers

 is submitted, Digital River provides VIES with the data submitted in the request.
-VIES, in turn, transmits our validation query to the database of the relevant member state.
+VIES, in turn, transmits our validation query to the relevant member state's database.
 The member state's reply to VIES indicates whether the number exists and, if so, whether it's valid.
 The reply may also include the holder's name and address.
 VIES then relays this information back to us.

 VIES no longer verifies VAT numbers from Great Britain.